hongsam14/Sec.AI/README.md

 # Sec.AI
 Sec.AI (Security Anime AI)

-Sec.AI is a program that reads documents on security intelligence, interacts with users, and provides feedback in an anime-style manner.
+Sec.AI is a program that has knowledge on security intelligence, interacts with users, and provides feedback in an anime-style manner.